 Academic Foundations courses are available for students whose placement test scores indicate a need for additional preparation in the areas of reading, writing, and/or math skills before entering their program of study.
 Typically, students complete Academic Foundations courses prior to taking core courses in their degree program.
 However, in some cases, Academic Foundations courses can be taken in conjunction with program-level coursework.

-Students who need foundations courses are assigned a pre-technical or pre-major advisor.
-The advisor assists students in selecting appropriate coursework and monitors the progress of each student toward meeting program admission requirements.
+Students who need foundations courses should work closely with their assigned academic advisor, who assists the student in selecting appropriate coursework and monitors the student's progress toward meeting program admission requirements.